Cooking Gorgeous

 • Return it to the bowl, cover it again, and leave it to rise for another 15 minutes.
 The dough should look smoother and feel easier to handle.

 • Mix the melted butter, honey, cream, sultanas, flaked almonds, and desiccated coconut in a bowl.
 The mixture should hold together lightly, but doesn’t need to be completely smooth.
-This simple filling gives the naan its sweet, nutty flavour.
+If it looks dry and crumbly, add another teaspoon of cream.
+A crumbly filling is the thing most likely to tear the dough when you roll it out.

 • If the sultanas are very dry, you can soak them in a little warm water for a few minutes, then drain them well before mixing.
 This makes the filling softer and stops it from feeling too dry inside the naan.